FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 ### Recommended workflow

-As pynxtools verify_nexus method is right now in development, [not all situations are covered right now](testing-validation-tools.md).
+As the `verify_nexus` method from pynxtools is right now in development, [not all situations are covered right now](testing-validation-tools.md).
 Therefore, the most reliable method right now is a combination of _Human Manual Validation_ + _Software solutions_.

-### Pynxtools Parsers
+### Pynxtools Reader Plugins

-For a specifically structured set of data, a parser can be written, which uses the meta data and a pre-structured meta data file, to create a NeXus file.
-Tough, the parser depends on: Experimental Technique and Setup and has therefore to be written individually.
+For a specifically structured set of data, a reader plugin can be written, which uses the meta data and a pre-structured meta data fil, to create a NeXus file.
+Each reader depends on the given experimental technique/setup and therefore has to be written individually.
 Take a look [here](../../reference/plugins.md).

-### Feedback and contact

-1. Best way is to contact the software development team directly via a [Github Issue](https://github.com/FAIRmat-NFDI/pynxtools/issues/new).

-2. ron.hildebrandt(at)physik.hu-berlin.de